OATML-Markslab/EVEscape/README.md

 The components are then standardized and fed into a temperature scaled logistic function, and we take the the log transform of the product of the 3 terms to obtain final EVEscape scores.

-We also provide EVEscape scores for all single mutation variants of SARS-CoV-2 Spike and aggregate strain-level predictions for all PANGO lineages in our paper, and EVEscape rankings of newly occurring GISAID strains and visualization of likely future mutations will be available at evescape.org.
+We also provide EVEscape scores for all single mutation variants of SARS-CoV-2 Spike and aggregate strain-level predictions for all GISAID strains, and EVEscape rankings of newly occurring GISAID strains and visualization of likely future mutations will be available at evescape.org.

 ## Scripts
 The scripts folder contains python scripts to calculate EVEscape scores for all single mutations and aggregate available deep mutational scanning data for SARS-CoV-2 RBD, Flu HA, HIV Env, Lassa glycoprotein, and Nipah fusion and glycoproteins from [data](/data).